IcyFeather233/ianvs/examples/government_rag/README.md

 ![](./assets/ernie_speed_radar_plot.png)
 ![](./assets/ernie-tiny-8k_radar_plot.png)

 It can be observed that, overall, Deepseek performs the best, followed by LLaMA3-8B and ernie_speed with similar performance, while ernie-tiny-8k performs the worst.
 Additionally, when the model itself is already strong (Deepseek), the effect of RAG is relatively weaker.
-When the model’s performance is moderate, RAG has a more significant impact.
+When the model's performance is moderate, RAG has a more significant impact.
 For models with poor performance, the effect of RAG is unstable.
-The general trend is Local RAG > Global RAG > Model > Other RAG.
-However, there are exceptions where using Other RAG can outperform the Model, indicating that policy documents from different edge nodes may have some correlation, leading to some performance gains.
-However, these gains are not consistent and can sometimes have a negative impact due to differences in policies across edge nodes.
+The general trend is Local RAG > Global RAG > Other RAG > Model.
+Usually, using Other RAG can outperform the Model, indicating that policy documents from different edge nodes may have some correlation, leading to some performance gains.
+However, when the model performs bad, these gains are not consistent and can sometimes have a negative impact due to differences in policies across edge nodes.